horeilly1101/deriv/README.md

             }
     }

+And the third is `localhost:4567/simplify/:expression`, where `:expression` is the expression to be simplified.
+This request returns a JSON object of the form

+    {
+        "data" :
+            {
+                "input" : input expression,
+                "result" : simplified expression
+            }
+    }

-If the given arguments in a URL are invalid, an error JSON object will be returned.
+If the given arguments in a URL are invalid, an error JSON object will be returned in all cases.

 NOTE: You should be careful to use the proper ASCII encoding references when writing your expressions in the URL.
 For example, you can't use "/" to represent division when querying the server, as that is a reserved character.